Harp Care Essentials – How To Look After Your Harp

 What is a twisted neck?

 The neck is the curved part of the harp that runs from the top of the column to the top of the sound box.
-It’s where the tops of the strings are held and where any semi-tone devices sit.
-There is incredible tension in the harp (nearly one tonne) so the neck and soundboard naturally want to meet to relieve this tension and it is the harp-maker’s challenge to make sure this never happens.
+It’s where the tops of the strings are held and where any semitone devices (levers/hooks/blades, etc) sit.
+There is incredible tension in the harp due to the strings (nearly one tonne), so the neck and soundboard naturally want to meet to relieve this tension.
+It is the harp-maker’s challenge to make sure that this never happens.

 Why is my harp buzzing?